Bigg Boss (Hindi TV series) season 11

 Bigg Boss 11, also known as Bigg Boss 11: Padosi Bajayenge Barah, is the 11th season of Indian reality TV series Bigg Boss, which aired on Colors TV.
 Salman Khan returned to host the show for the 8th time.
 It premiered on 1 October 2017.
-The grand finale of the show took place on 14 January 2018 and Shilpa Shinde was announced as the winner while Hina Khan as the runner-up.
+The grand finale of the show, which was the 107th episode, took place on 14 January 2018 when Shilpa Shinde emerged as the winner and Hina Khan as the runner-up.

 This was the second season of Bigg Boss to appear on Voot.
 Like the previous season, viewers are offered extension properties such as Unseen Undekha, Cutless and a new weekend special, Bigg Buzz.
 For the first time, the voting could only be done via Voot.

-Arshi Khan and Vikas Gupta returned as Challengers in Bigg Boss 14 whereas Hina Khan returned as a Senior in the same season.

 Production

 Eye Logo

 The eye had two colours this time - white and yellow.
 The lens was separately situated at the center of the eye.
 The eye was sliced into two parts diagonally having cracks in both sides.